-Paterson has hosted a series of Master-classes at Kelvingrove Museum and Art Gallery and the Gallery of Modern Art, on behalf of the Steven Campbell Trust, emphasising the importance of figurative painting in contemporary practice.
-She’s currently the youngest member of the famous Glasgow Group.
-Founded in 1958 by a group of ambitious graduates from the Glasgow School of Art, including Alasdair Gray, The Glasgow Group is run by Glasgow based artists to promote the visual arts in Glasgow and the West of Scotland.
+Paterson has also hosted a series of Master-classes at Kelvingrove Museum and Art Gallery, Tramway and the Gallery of Modern Art, on behalf of the Steven Campbell Trust, emphasising the importance of figurative painting in contemporary practice.

-With ideas determined on the spot, and symbols chosen spur-of-the-moment, the subject of the work creates their own random meaning and mythology as they pose; producing a tableau that has something in common with a bizarre ritualistic and arcane rite, but whose overall message is mutable and obscure.
-Other artists are invited to contribute elements, installations and objects to the modelling sessions: so that their own art becomes incorporated into the process of myth-making.
+With ideas determined on the spot and symbols chosen spur-of-the-moment, the subject of the work creates their own meaning and mythology as they pose, producing a tableau that has something in common with an obscure ritualistic and arcane rite.
+Other artists are invited to contribute installations and objects to the modelling sessions, so that their own art becomes incorporated into the process of myth-making.
 Already imbued with meaning, their work gathers more symbolism and correspondences depending on how the model chooses to interact with it, becoming almost ceremonial or talismanic – part of the model’s self-generated mythology.

 Glasgow School of Art